kuegi/defichain_maxi/ocean-client/README.md

 # Build & preparing for upload
 We recommend running it as a lambda on AWS. with reasonable settings (trigger every 10 minutes) you will even stay within the free tier of AWS.

-to build it run:
+to build it run in folder ocean-client:
 ```
 npm i
 npm run build --file=vault-maxi
 ```
+Upload the file dist/vault-maxi.zip to AWS.

-# Settings
+## Settings
 To run, the script needs parameters set in the AWS ParameterStore:
 ```
 /defichain-maxi/wallet/address